 How a sash works

 Here’s how it works: Visible on your Apple/Android smartphone or GPS-equipped tablet, referred to here as device, are the following: A start/end square, and four circles showing the initial direction.
 Your device audibly ‘echoes’ blobs, checks, etc, when in the vicinity.
 You can just keep your device in your pocket or backpack, and follow the blob echoes.
 Or for a check echo, discover which way the blob trail continues.
-After three or two blobs in succession, as per the Echoes webpage for the sash, or after finding another check you have found the onward trail.
+Two or three blobs in succession, per the Echoes webpage for the sash, or another check, and you’ve have found the onward trail.
 A false echo means it’s not that way.
-An echo saying ‘on left’, or ‘on right’, means go that way.
+An echo saying ‘on/go left’, or ‘on/go right’, means go that way.
+One saying ‘on on’ means go straight ahead.
 Echoes can announce a fair few paces prior to the spot.
 And echoes repeat every minute, or every 15 seconds for more recent sashes.
 For those, on longer stretches, echoes repeat every 15 seconds regardless of where you are within the stretch.

 Runners and Walkers

 Most sash trails have a runners and walkers route: Part-way along the trail, your device echoes that the runners and walkers trails diverge.
 The trails rejoin enroute.

 Along the shared sections, the walkers will encounter the checks, so they’ll have a bit more work to do than on a regular hash.
 The runners-only part often has a ‘fish hook’ echo, at which participants should return to the last check, then rerun that section 😊